AL SHORTA DRAW BLANK AGAINST BAGHDAD S.C. IN DULL GROUP 1 ENCOUNTER

 AL SHORTA MAINTAIN 100% START TO NEW SEASON WITH COMFORTABLE WIN

-Goals from Alaa Abdul-Zahra and Dhirgham Ismail saw Al Shorta ease to a 2-0 victory at Baghdad S.C.
+Goals from Alaa Abdul-Zahra and Dhurgham Ismail saw Al Shorta ease to a 2-0 victory at Baghdad S.C.
 Stadium on Monday.

 Al Shorta got off to the perfect start against the newly-promoted side with Alaa scoring his second goal in as many games after just three minutes, heading into the back of net after the ball was flicked on from a corner.
 21 minutes later Alaa missed a great chance to double Al Shorta's lead, and the champions went into half-time a goal in front.